 You should also practice hiking in different weather conditions to test out your gear and your pack set-up.
 You want to make sure that you’re prepared for the worst case scenario, so try hiking when it’s raining or snowing.
 If your pack starts getting wet, take out everything and stuff it into dry bags (waterproof bags).
 Practice what you would do if you get caught in a sudden rain storm, or if the weather suddenly becomes much colder.

-Safety Precautions for Thru Hiking
+Safety Precautions for Beginner Thru Hikers

 The Best Gear for Thru Hiking

-Part of how to train for a thru hike means preparing your gear ahead of time.
+As a beginner, part of how to train for a thru hike means preparing your gear ahead of time.
 Make sure you have all of the hiking essentials so that you are safe on the trail, and so that your hiking experience is enjoyable.

 When thru hiking, you will need to be hyper-focused on keeping your pack ultralight.
 Every tiny ounce adds up over time.
 With the right hiking gear, you will be able to hike further each day with miniml physical discomfort.